maria-kalyuzhny/tile-art/README.md

 # TileArt

-TileArt is a raster graphics editor for creating tile-based images using a tile set provided by the user.
+TileArt is a Windows-based raster graphics editor for creating tile-based images using a tile set provided by the user.
 It's perfect for quickly designing tile-based 2D video game levels without the complexity and learning curve required by software like Unity and Unreal Engine, as well as creating pixel art and geometric patterns.

 TileArt was built from scratch in C++ using minimal external libraries (SFML and Boost), and designed for an efficient, intuitive, and aesthetically pleasing workflow.